cleder/fastkml/docs/installing.rst

 Installation
 ============

-fastkml works with CPython version 3.6+ and is continually tested with TravisCI for these version.
-The tests break intermittently for pypy and pypy3 so they are not tested but *should* work, Jython and IronPython are not tested but *should* work.
+fastkml works with CPython and Pypy version 3.6+ and is continually tested for these version.
+Jython and IronPython are not tested but *should* work.

 .. image:: https://api.travis-ci.org/cleder/fastkml.png